Viktor Kosenko: Music

+Kosenko's vocal compositions include a large number of ballads, choral and folk arrangements as well.
+He composed over 100 compositions for piano among waltzes, preludes, nocturnes, sonatas and mazurkas, in a total of about 250 musical works such as his symphonic Moldavian poem, violin and piano concertos, trios and string quartets during his short musical career.

 Style

 During his time as professor of the Kyiv Conservatory and the composition of his symphonic Moldavian poem, which he never heard performed, Kosenko was already deeply interested in learning and gathering information on Moldavian folk-music.
 Being a cross between the late-Romantic period and the national musical style of his country, his music shows no direct indication that any specific folk song was used in his compositions.
 Kosenko used then melodies, harmonies, dorian, lydian and phrygian modes, so linking his work with Ukrainian folk tunes.
 Some of these elements involved doubling melodies in thirds, sixths and tenths, using "open" fifths, and pedal points.

 Children's music

 Kosenko dedicated much of his attention to children.
 During the 1930s, part of his output was focused on the most demanding and impartial audience.
 His first compositions for children, entitled Four Pieces for Children for piano (1930), were written specifically for the Ukrainian Soviet piano repertoire, demonstrating his understanding of child psychology and deep knowledge of the main objectives of a teacher.
 Next was his Collection of Children's Pieces for piano (1930).
 His Twenty-four Pieces for Children for piano (1936) followed, becoming one of the most popular collections for children.